ffuf/ffuf/README.md

  or
  - If you have go compiler installed: `go get github.com/ffuf/ffuf`

+The only dependency of ffuf is Go 1.11.
+No dependencies outside of Go standard library are needed.

 ## TODO
  - Tests!
  - Option to follow redirects